MartinBradbury/trihub/TESTING.md

 ### Lighthouse

 I used Lighthouse to test all pages.
 Performance results were quite low, but this is to be expected when loading multiple images from an API, and sending lots of requests to another API.
 All other scores are good.
+If time allowed I would address some of the lower scores on both mobile and desktop.
+I could imporve performance by changing all images to webp format and refining my css.
+This would be done in future development.

 <details>
 <summary>Desktop</summary>